calmcacil/go-motd/REFACTORING_SUMMARY.md

 echo "motd" >> ~/.bashrc   # or ~/.zshrc
 ```

-## Conclusion
+## Summary

-The Go refactoring provides significant performance improvements while maintaining 100% feature parity with the original Bash script.
-The compiled binary starts faster, uses less memory, and provides better error handling, making it ideal for production use.
+The Go implementation provides fast startup time (~10-50ms), low memory usage (~5-10MB), and robust error handling with graceful degradation when optional dependencies are missing.